Gold Key Comics

 Gold Key Comics was an imprint of American company Western Publishing, created for comic books distributed to newsstands.
 Also known as Whitman Comics, Gold Key operated from 1962 to 1984.
+It was then revived and taken over by Gold Key Entertainment LLC which holds the trademark today.

 History

 Gold Key Comics was created in 1962, when its parent, Western Publishing Company, switched to in-house publishing rather than packaging content for branding and distribution by its business partner, Dell Comics.
 Hoping to make their comics more like traditional children's books, they initially eliminated panel line-borders, using just the panel, with its ink and artwork evenly edged, but not bordered by a "container" line.
 Within a year, they had reverted to using inked panel borders and oval balloons.
 They experimented with new formats, including Whitman Comic Book, a black-and-white, 136-page, hardcover series consisting of reprints, and Golden Picture Story Book, a tabloid-sized, 52-page, hardcover containing new material.
 In 1967, Gold Key reprinted a number of selected issues of their comics under the title Top Comics.
 They were packaged in plastic bags containing five comics each and were sold at gas stations and various eateries.
 Like Dell, Gold Key was one of the few major American comic book publishers never to display the Comics Code Authority seal on its covers, trading instead on the reputation of its child-friendly stories.